-Vegan blueberry banana smoothie is a delicious and refreshing breakfast perfect for summers.
+Vegan blueberry banana smoothie is a delicious and refreshing breakfast perfect for summer.
 Full of antioxidants, this thick and creamy smoothie can also be enjoyed as a nutritious snack.

 A refreshing jar of smoothie is my favorite breakfast, especially during summers.
 It gets ready in just 5 minutes, is very filling, tastes delicious, is nutritious, and everyone loves it.
 What more can you ask for in a good breakfast?

 Another good thing about smoothies is that you can make them in so many different ways by changing fruits and other ingredients that you never get bored of smoothies.
-Like my strawberry banana smoothie.
+Like my strawberry banana smoothie, apple orange smoothie, and Peach and mango smoothie.

 I have made this vegan blueberry banana smoothie without yogurt and used only the following 6 ingredients: